General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Linearized Equations for Scalar Perturbations in Closed, Flat and Open FLRW Universes

-It is now shown that, for scalar perturbations, the dynamical equations (\ref{basis-3}) need not be considered.
-For $i\neq j$ equations (\ref{basis-3}) are not coupled to scalar perturbations.
-Taking the trace of (\ref{basis-3}) and eliminating the quantity $\dot{h}^k{}_k$ with the help of (\ref{fes5}), one arrives at
+Thirdly, it is shown that the dynamical equations~(\ref{basis-3}) are not needed.
+Clearly, the off-diagonal ($i\neq j$) equations~(\ref{basis-3}) are not coupled to scalar perturbations, so that these equations need not be taken into account.
+For the diagonal ($i=j$) equations, it is sufficient to consider the contraction of~(\ref{basis-3}).
+Eliminating the quantity $\dot{h}^k{}_k$ with the help of~(\ref{fes5}), one arrives at